gridclub/GRiD-Constitution/constitution.md

 The Executive Board consists of the two Co-Chairs of the organization and the chief of each committee.
 The positions on the Executive Board are as follows:

+- Co-Chair of Operations (1)
-- Co-Chair (2)
+- Co-Chair of Programming (1)
-- Chief Financial Officer (1-2)
+- Chief Financial Officer (1)
-- Chief Operations Officer (1-2)
-- Chief Communications Director (1-2)
+- Chief Communications Director (1)
-- Chief Events Coordinator (1-2)
-- Chief Technical Officer (1-2)
+- Chief Technical Officer (1)
-- Chief Outreach Officer (1-2)
+- Chief Outreach Officer (1)
-- Chief Networking Officer (1-2)
+- Chief Networking Officer (1)

 No member of the Executive Board may hold multiple positions.
-In the event that
+In the event that a position is unable to be filled, the responsibilities for that position will be distributed across the members of the Executive Board by the Co-Chairs.

+### Section B: Eligibility

+The Executive Board Officers will be determined by [elections](#elections).

-### Section B: Executive Board Duties
+### Section C: Duties of the Executive Board

-Officers must be full-time students.
+The Executive Board will meet as a body at least once per month.
+Every meeting must be attended by a quorum of the Executive Board Officers, including both Co-Chairs and the Chief Financial Officer (or a designated substitute).
+The Executive Committee will be responsible for making decisions for the organization by holding a vote, with the majority winning (except for impeachment votes).
+Executive Board Officers are expected to attend all programming events.

+The Co-Chair of Operations is responsible for scheduling, organizing, and running all Executive Board meetings, including taking attendance of present members and appointing an officer to take minutes.

+Section D: Leave of Absence for Executive Board Officers

+An Executive Board Officer may take a leave of absence during their term.
+The officer will be responsible for ensuring their duties are carried out in their absence.
+The officer may appoint an interim replacement or instruct the other members of the Executive Board to do so, if needed.
+Any extenuating circumstances will be dealt with at the discretion of the executive board.

+Section E: Impeachment of an Executive Board Member

+Impeachment of a board member will require a unanimous vote by the other Executive Board Officers.
+Examples of reasons for impeachment: gross negligence of duties, misuse of
+GRiD funds.

 ### Section C: Election